-Your first step to marketing will be to tell all your friends, family and contacts in your phone and email that you have started a house cleaning business and you are currently taken new clients.
+Your first step to marketing will be to tell all your friends, family and contacts that you have started a house cleaning business and you are currently taken new clients.
 If you don’t let everyone know, then they won’t be able to refer you to their friends.

 Next get your business online.
 Most homeowners now search for services online before hiring a business.
 Make sure your business is visible online when a homeowner searches for cleaning services in your area.

 Claim your My Business google profile.
 By claiming your My Business google profile your business will show up in searches when someone searches Cleaning Businesses in Town Name.